personalrobotics/aikido/STYLE.md

 namespace aikido {
 namespace example {

-/// A required doxygen comment descripion for this class.
-This can be extended to
+/// A required Doxygen comment description for this class.
+This can be extended
-/// include various useful detail about the class, and can use the standard doxygen
+/// to include various useful details about the class, and can use the standard
-/// tag set to refer to other classes or documentation.
-It should use the '\\\'
+/// Doxygen tag set to refer to other classes or documentation.
+It should use
-/// style of block comment.
+/// the '///' style of block comment. class ExampleClass
-class ExampleClass
     : public ExampleInterface
     , public ExampleOtherInterface